aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

 the actual time needed by Quantum ESPRESSO to perform the calculation and the time taken to retrieve the results.
 If you had killed the main python process during this time, the workflow would not have terminated correctly.
-Perhaps you have kill the calculation and you experienced the unpleasant consequences: intermediate calculation results are potentially lost and it is extremely difficult to restart a workflow from the exact place where it stopped.
+Perhaps you killed the calculation and you experienced the unpleasant consequences: intermediate calculation results are potentially lost and it is extremely difficult to restart a workflow from the exact place where it stopped.